 Cocaine Defense Lawyer

-Get tough defense for drug charges when you contact The Koffel Law Firm.
+Get tough defense for drug charges when you contact KBN.
 If you were arrested for cocaine possession, trafficking, sale, manufacturing, or distribution, our firm can fight for your rights in hopes of getting your charges dismissed or reduced.
 At our firm, we believe in advocating for second chances.
 This is why we often petition for treatment in lieu of prison time.

 Call us today at (614) 675-4845 or fill out a confidential case review form to get in touch with us!

 What schedule of drug is cocaine?